Searching for WordPress security tips to keep your website safe and secure?

 If your website is running on the managed WordPress hosting platform, your hosting provider will run automatic malware scanning frequently and also remove the malware from your website.

-And, if you are looking for a single solution that doesn’t need coding then, you can install the security plugin like Wordfence, iTheme Security, they will provide most of the WordPress securing features.
+And, if you are looking for a single solution that doesn’t need coding then, you can install a security plugin like Wordfence, iTheme Security, they will provide most of the WordPress securing features.

 Conclusion on WordPress Security Tips